TakashiNakagawa/CarND-Vehicle-Detection/writeup.md

 - the bottom right image is step3

 ![alt text][img12]
+my video also consists of these 4 images.

 To stable the result, I averaged frames and adjusted threshold value.